Family Educational Rights and Privacy Act (FERPA)

 Release of your Education Records

 Bellevue College does not release information contained in your education records to family members, other people, or agencies without your written consent.
-If you wish to give permission for another person or agency to access to your records, you may complete a Student Information Release Authorization form and submit it to Student Central.
+If you wish to give permission for another person or agency to access your records, you may complete a Student Information Release Authorization form and submit it to Student Central.
 Use a separate form for each person or agency.
+You may withdraw permission your previously approved by completing the Withdraw Permission to Access Student Information form.

 The law gives the college the right to disclose information in your education records without your consent under very specific circumstances, as well as information the college identifies as Directory Information.
-Use this link for detailed information about Directory Information.
+Details about Directory Information is included on the Annual Notification of Student Rights webpage.

 Taking a Class Anonymously